polyphony-chat/docs/SPECIFICATION.md

 -  That the `init_key` values of all KeyPackages are unique, as the `init_key` is what makes the KeyPackage one-time use.
 -  That the contents of the `LeafNode` and the `init_key` were signed by the actor who submitted the KeyPackage.

 Because KeyPackages are supposed to be used only once, servers should retain multiple valid KeyPackages for each actor, alerting clients when their stock is running low.
-Consult the Client-Server-API for more information about how servers should request new KeyPackages from clients.
+Consult the ["Registration needed"-API](/APIs/Core/Routes%3A Registration needed) for more information about how servers should request new KeyPackages from clients.
 Servers should delete KeyPackages when their validity lapses.

 Servers only store KeyPackages for home server users, not for foreign users.